AirtestProject/Airtest/docs/wiki/device/android.md

 dev.touch_proxy.perform(longtouch_event)
 ```

 More examples, please refer to the [airtest/playground/android_motionevents.py](https://github.com/AirtestProject/Airtest/blob/master/playground/android_motionevents.py).

+#### Debug tips

+You can switch on `settings-developer options-show input position` on your phone to debug simulated inputs.

-Record the screen while running the script
+### Record the screen while running the script

 Android phones support recording the screen while running the script.
 Add the `--recording` parameter to the command line of running the script: